First Time Buyer Stamp Duty

 First time buyer stamp duty rates in Wales

 Unfortunately, in Wales there is no first time buyer stamp duty relief and you’ll pay the same LTT bill regardless of whether this is your first home or not.
-But, no-one in Wales pays LTT on property worth less than £180,000.
+But, normal stamp duty does not apply if the purchase price is £225,000 or less.
 LTT is tiered based on the value of your home, so here’s what you’ll pay:

 First time buyer stamp duty calculator

-To work out exactly how much stamp duty you will pay as a first time buyer, you our stamp duty calculator.
+To work out exactly how much stamp duty you will pay as a first time buyer, use our stamp duty calculator.

 Who counts as a first-time buyer?